How to Jack Up a Car to Change Oil?

 When it comes to changing your car’s oil, there are a few things you need to take into consideration.
 One of the most important factors is whether or not you need to jack up your car.
 In general, jacking up your car is only necessary if you cannot reach the drain plug on the bottom of the oil pan.

 If you can reach the drain plug without jacking up your vehicle, then it is not necessary.
-However, if you cannot reach it, then jacking up the car will be required in order to properly change the oil.
+However, if you cannot get it, then jacking up the car will be required to properly change the oil.
 Another thing to keep in mind is that even if you do need to jack up the car, you may not need to do so very high.

 Where Should I Jack Up My Car for an Oil Change?